ueapy/pythoncourse2025-website/README.md

 Steps to generate pages using mkdocs:

-1. Check that the repo Settings > Pages

-* Build and deployment
-  * Branch > gh-pages and /root

-2. Create and activate conda environment using environment.yaml
+1. Create and activate conda environment using environment.yaml

     1st time
     conda env create